 The Magnetic Resonance Imaging certificate offers a seamless transfer pathway into the Bachelor of Radiologic Imaging Sciences Technology (B.R.I.T.) degree.
 Students are able to complete the certificate, sit for the national certification exam, begin working in the profession and then enroll in the B.R.I.T. degree and complete the remaining requirements to earn the bachelor’s degree.
-The BRIT degree requires a grade of “C” (2.0) or better in the required RIS courses and a minimum of 2.75 cumulative GPA in the major.

 Graduates of this program will be able to:

 - Apply knowledge to the practice of magnetic resonance imaging.

 - Effectively utilize critical thinking, problem-solving, and decision-making skills in the practice of magnetic resonance imaging.